mlashcorp/no_generals_problem/content/posts/0/index.md

 Nanochat also starts from a realistic transformer baseline rather than a pedagogic toy model, so it preserves enough real-world behavior for meaningful analysis.
 That makes the experiments more informative while keeping the system small enough for controlled iteration on commodity high-end hardware.

-## What this series is and is not

-This series is closer to an engineering lab notebook than a model launch report.

-It is not meant to derive universal architecture laws from a single setup.
-Results in language modeling depend on scale, data distribution, tokenizer behavior, optimizer dynamics, and evaluation protocol.
-The objective here is narrower: to build cumulative evidence under fixed constraints, one controlled comparison at a time.

-Negative results are part of that evidence.
-In constrained regimes, knowing that an idea fails under specific conditions can be more useful than a marginal gain from a single run.

 ## Experimental method

 Each post follows a consistent pattern: